 brush and timber

-Resources responding to these fires include: helicopters, air tankers, smokejumpers, crews, and engines.
+Resources responding to these fires can include: helicopters, air tankers, smokejumpers, crews, and engines.

 |Projected Incident Activity|

-Aerial reconnaissance flights will continue to monitor the Fork fire for growth and development.
-Flights will continue across the forest to identify any new fires.
+Aerial reconnaissance flights will continue to monitor all fires for growth and development and to identify any new fires.